Railway accidents in New South Wales: Tarana, 1892

-Redfern Rail Collision, 1894
+Redfern rail collision, 1894

 On 31 October 1894, the 9.31 am, six carriage local train travelling from Strathfield was approaching the terminus at Redfern.
-As the train reached the signalbox, it was hit without warning by the 9.30 am train bound for Goulburn, which apparently departed against a stop signal.
-The Goulburn-bound train was only travelling at an estimated 10 kilometres per hour, however the accident was devastating in terms of damage, injury and loss of life.
-Steam and hot cinders killed 13 passengers, including Edward Lloyd Jones the chairman of David Jones Limited, and twenty seven were injured.
+As the train reached the signalbox, it was hit without warning by the 9.30 am train bound for Goulburn, which departed against a stop signal.
+The Goulburn bound train was only travelling at an estimated 10 kilometres per hour, however the accident was devastating in terms of damage, injury and loss of life.
+Steam and hot cinders killed 13 passengers, including Edward Lloyd Jones, the chairman of David Jones, and twenty seven were injured.

 Orton Park, Bathurst, 1898

-On 4 June 1898, the 1:50 am No.29 down train departed Bathurst.
+On 4 June 1898, the 1:50 am No. 29 down train departed Bathurst.
 As it passed Orton Park the driver, Mr. Sargeant, became aware that it had run over something.
 He reported the matter on arrival at George's Plains, by telephone to Bathurst.
 Mr. Rains, the Night Stationmaster, sent the shunting engine and shunters Mayo and Musgrave to find out what the something was.
 Shunter Musgrave returned at 2:50 am to report that they had found the mangled, headless remains of a man.
-Constable Brennan went out by the No.61 down mail to assist in the search, for body parts, and take charge of the remains.
+Constable Brennan went out by the No. 61 down mail to assist in the search, for body parts, and take charge of the remains.
 Some time elapsed before the head was discovered some distance from the body.
 The remains were then taken to the Bathurst Hospital.
 Although formal identification took some time, due to disfigurement from the accident, the body was initially identified as Herbert Thomas Smith, a 38-year-old Bathurst carpenter, from the contribution book of the Oddfellows Lodge, that was on the body.
 From the marks observed on the front of the engine, it was supposed that Mr. Smith was on his feet and became confused as the train approached.
 After being hit he then fell across the line and was literally cut to pieces.
 Death would have been instantaneous.
 He was returning from a job in Rockley and it is thought he chose to walk on the line as the track was too muddy due to recent rain.
 A subsequent Inquest found that the deceased had come to his death by being accidentally run over by a train and exonerated the driver from all blame.